brittanymoore/angular-vertex/README.md

 * angular
 * webpack
 * typescript
-* less
+* sass
 * AOT w/ lazy-loading (@ngtools/webpack)
 * unit testing with karma
 * end-to-end testing with protractor
 * some angular-cli support**

-**This project was not built with angular-cli, but has the minimal support required to use some of the ng commands, such as the component generator.
+**This project was not built with angular-cli, but has the minimal support required to use ng generate (because its awesome).

 ## Getting Started